 The entrance fee for Sekumpul waterfall is 20.000 IDR per person.
 But as said before, since 2019 there is a fence and local villagers oblige you to pay for a “guide”.
 You have to use your bargaining skills here, as their “packages” start at 125.000 IDR up to 300.000 IDR which is ridiculous!

 The (early) morning is the best time to go to Sekumpul because of many reasons.
 First, the light.
 If you arrive here around 9 or 10 am the waterfall is still in the shade, therefore it won’t be blown out by the sun and you won’t be overheated while shooting.
 Second, fewer tourists which give you more time and possibilities for different angles.

-There is an awesome rock where your model can climb on to give perspective to the waterfall.
-But there are also many other angles to make your shot.
-For example where you can use leaves as a foreground to create extra depth in your shot.
+Sekumpul offers some of the best instagram spots in Bali.
+There is an awesome rock where your model can climb on to give perspective to the height of Sekumpul waterfall.
+But there are also many other angles to make a shot.
+For example where you can use leaves as a foreground to create extra depth in your picture.
 Or take a zoom lens and only show a little part of the waterfall as shown in the close-up picture above.
-Learn more what the different results of different focal lengths is in our blog about focal length.
+Learn more what the results are of using different focal lengths in our blog about focal length.

 Your model needs to have some rock climbing skills for this photoshoot haha!

 Be careful guys as this rock might be slippery, take your time to get on and off it!

 We hope you enjoyed reading our blog post about Sekumpul waterfall Bali.
 If you have questions please let us know in the comments!